MaxvanGils/primer3GUI/README.md

 streamlit run P3G_V1.0.py
 ```

 6. Open the application in your preferred browser using one of the URLs that appear in the console.
-FOr security reasons, the Local URL is safer.
+For security reasons, the Local URL is safer.

+If no GUI appears or an error pops up, a reload of the page can fix this problem.

 <br>